l3robot/ulavalSFM/INSTALL.md

 #### To build OpenCV

 * cmake 2.8.10.2 : http://www.cmake.org
-* git 1.8.2.1 http://git-scm.com (Test version, should work with others.
+* git 1.8.2.1 http://git-scm.com (Test version, it should work with others.
 It is used only to clone)

 #### To build ulavalSFM

-* g++ 4.8.0 (should work with 4.9.0) : https://gcc.gnu.org
+* g++ 4.8.0 (it should work with 4.9.0) : https://gcc.gnu.org
 * OpenMPI 1.6.4 : http://www.open-mpi.org
 * OpenCV 2.4.9 : https://github.com/Itseez/opencv